rmotgi1227/rmotgi1227/README.md

 CS & EQM @ Indiana University Bloomington.
 Currently a **Founding Engineer at YCrest**, building from 0 to 1.
 Previously a Founder in Residence at **Founders, Inc.** (Canopy Cohort) and Co-Founder at **Ryft AI**, where I built full-stack infra for sales compensation automation.

-Involved in IU Innovates Incubator Track and FinTech.
-Enjoy building cool stuff!
+I enjoy building cool shit!

 ---